Raptus/raptus.article.header/README.txt

 Usage
 =====

 1.)
-Add a new Headers from the "Add new" dropdown.
+Add a new Header from the "Add new" dropdown.
 This Content will be a folder for your images.

 2.)
 Add a new Image from the "Add new" dropdown.